Kaskikot: Geography

 Kaskikot is located in Annapurna Massif, north of Fewa Lake at a distance of 12 kilometers west of Pokhara after Sarangkot.
 It is on the trekking route to the Annapurna region.
 A mountainside ridge at an altitude of 1,788 meters, Kaskikot provides panoramic Himalayan views.
 On the northern side of Kaskikot, Dhawalagiri can be seen in the far west.
 The Annapurna mountain range is clearly visible on the same side.
 To the east, the village overlooks the city of Pokhara across Fewa Lake.

 Kaskikot shares its territory with Sarangkot, Chapakot, Dhikurpokhari, and Hemja.

 History

 Before the unification of Nepal, there were 24 small principalities in west Nepal, one of which was Kaski.

 The ruins of the old palace of the rulers of Kaski still exist in the ward.
 The historical kingdom was an early homeland of the Shah dynasty.
-Kulamandan Shah Khad was one of the rulers who established his kingdom in west Nepal.
+Kulamandan Shah Khand was one of the rulers who established his kingdom in western Nepal.
 His descendant Drabya Shah was the first to establish Gorkha, the source of the legendary Gorkha warriors.

 During Dashain holidays, various cultural events can be witnessed.
 Kaskikot Kalika Temple lies in the historical palace located at the top of the hill (1700 meters).
 During Nava Durga, Dashain and Chaitra Dashain, Kaski Guthi Sanstha organizes worship to goddess Durga Bhawani.
 Many people gather in Kaskikot Temple during Dashain Fulpati and Chaitra Dashain.